ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### File - runtime in minutes

+!!! info ""
-> The runtime of the file associated with the Radarr item in minutes.
+    The runtime of the file associated with the Radarr item in minutes.

 - Key: Radarr.runTime
 - Availability: movies